Elahehpa/Customer-Churn-Analysis-using-Power-BI/README.md

 - Presents a detailed profile of **predicted churners** using the Random Forest model
 - Segments churners by **state**, **tenure**, **contract**, **payment method**, and **age group**
 - Displays total count of predicted churners and allows filtering to identify **high-risk customers**
 - Enables data-driven strategies for **targeted retention campaigns**

+The model predicts 378 churners, mostly female, mid-aged, and mid-tenure customers, with credit card users forming the largest group.
+States like Maharashtra and Karnataka show the highest churn counts, and predicted churners generate roughly $214M in revenue, making them a high-value at-risk segment worth prioritizing for retention.

 ## 💡 Key Skills Demonstrated
 - Data preprocessing and transformation using **SQL Server**